beercss/beercss/CONTRIBUTING.md

-# Beer css!
-Contributing Guide
+# Beercss Contributing Guide

 Hi!
-We are really excited that you are interested in contributing to Beer css!
+We are really excited that you are interested in contributing to Beercss!
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Issue Reporting Guidelines](#issue-reporting-guidelines)
 - [Pull Request Guidelines](#pull-request-guidelines)